BhadraAnirban/angular-universal/README.md

 ### export { AppServerModule } from './app/app.server.module';

+## Create a configuration file for AppServerModule

+Copy tsconfig.app.json to tsconfig.server.json and modify it as follows:

+In "compilerOptions", set the "module" target to "commonjs".
+Add a section for "angularCompilerOptions" and set "entryModule" to point to your AppServerModule instance.
+Use the format importPath#symbolName.
+In this example, the entry module is app/app.server.module#AppServerModule.

+{
+    "extends": "../tsconfig.json",
+    "compilerOptions": {
+      "outDir": "../out-tsc/app",
+        "baseUrl": "./",
+        "module": "commonjs",
+        "types": []
+    },
+    "exclude": [
+      "test.ts",
+      "**/*.spec.ts"
+    ],
+    "angularCompilerOptions": {
+        "entryModule": "app/app.server.module#AppServerModule"
+      }
+  }

 ## Set up a server to run Universal bundles -

 At the root level of your project, next to package.json, create a file named server.ts and add the content present in server.ts of this project.

 In the server.ts example 'universal' is the my-project-name.
 Update it with your project name

 ## Web Pack settings to run the app on the server -